Olympus E-PL9 vs Sony A9

 Studio photographers will appreciate that the Sony A9 (unlike the E-PL9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-PL9 and the A9 are recent models that are part of the current product line-up.
-The E-PL9 replaced the earlier Olympus E-PL8, while the A9 does not have a direct predecessor.
+The E-PL9 is a recent model that features in the current product line-up of Olympus.
+In contrast, the A9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Which of the two cameras – the Olympus E-PL9 or the Sony A9 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.